NaixGames/Polycosmos/hades/docs/hades_en.md

 for HadesClient.
 This opens a window to look for your Hades installation path (the standard steam path being C:\Program Files\Steam\steamapps\common\Hades ).
 Once the folder is selected the game should open Hades and the Archipelago client.

 Use the Client window to connect to the Archipelago server before choosing your save file.
-If this is done correctly you should be able to start the game and get a location check on the first room, which prints a message on your console.
+If this is done correctly, you should be able to start the game and get a location check on the first room, which prints a message on your console.
 If the connection is not successfully made, you will get an error message in the first room.
 Exit, reconnect and try again.